divyanshuu07/Todo-app/README.md

 # Todo-app

-This projects contains a simple TODO application created using MERN and it has the following features-
+This projects contains a simple TODO application created using the MERN and it has the following features-

 -A user can Sign up
 -A user can sign in